-- The SAE or NE Form must entered into the AE log on the OCTOPUS eDC system by an investigator (named on the Signature List and Delegation of Responsibilities Log, who is responsible for the participant's care; this will be either the Principal Investigator or another medically qualified person with delegated authority for SAE reporting).
-Due care should be paid to the grading, causality of the event, as outlined above. - In the absence of the responsible investigator, the form should be entered by a member of the site trial team.
-The responsible investigator should subsequently check the SAE Form, make changes as appropriate within the OCTOPUS eDC system as soon as possible. - 2.
-The minimum criteria required for reporting an SAE are the trial number and date of birth, name of investigator reporting, the event term, and why it is considered serious. - 3.
+1. The SAE or NE must entered into the AE log on the OCTOPUS eDC system by an investigator (named on the Signature List and Delegation of Responsibilities Log, who is responsible for the participant's care; this will be either the Principal Investigator or another medically qualified person with delegated authority for SAE reporting).
+Due care should be paid to the grading, causality of the event, as outlined above.
+Note: pregnancy NEs should be reported by entering a positive pregnancy test result on the Lab eCRF.
+It should not be added to the AE log.

+In the absence of the responsible investigator, the form should be entered by a member of the site trial team.
+The responsible investigator should subsequently check the Event Form, make changes as appropriate within the OCTOPUS eDC system as soon as possible.

+- 2. The minimum criteria required for reporting an SAE are the trial ID number, name of investigator reporting, the event term, and why it is considered serious. - 3.
 Follow-up: participants must be followed up until clinical recovery is complete and laboratory results have returned to normal or baseline, or until the event has stabilised.
 Follow-up should continue after completion of protocol treatment if necessary.
-The details of the follow-up should be entered on to the OCTOPUS eDC system. - Extra, annotated information and/or copies of test results may be requested by the OCTOPUS Trial team and/or provided separately securely via email (e.g. via Galaxkey).
+The details of the follow-up should be entered on to the OCTOPUS eDC system.

+Extra, annotated information and/or copies of test results may be requested by the Sponsor and/or provided separately securely via email (e.g. via Galaxkey).
 The participant must be identified by trial number, month and year of birth and TLC only.
-The participant's name should not be used on any correspondence and should be deleted from any test results. - 9.
-Staff should follow their institution's procedure for local notification requirements.
+The participant's name should not be used on any correspondence and should be deleted from any test results.

+9. Staff should follow their institution's procedure for local notification requirements.

-Serious Adverse Event (SAE) and Notable Event (NE) REPORTING Within 24 hours of becoming aware of an SAE or NE, please report all SAEs and Notable Events via the OCTOPUS eDC system If you have any issues with entering the SAE/NE or have any questions, please email mrcctu.octopus@ucl.ac.uk
+Serious Adverse Event (SAE) and Notable Event (NE) Reporting Within 24 hours of becoming aware of an SAE or NE, please report all SAEs and Notable Events via the OCTOPUS eDC system If you have any issues with entering the SAE/NE or have any questions, please email your local coordinating centre

-7.4 CTU RESPONSIBILITIES
+7.4 SPONSOR RESPONSIBILITIES (MRC CTU at UCL)

-Medically-qualified staff at the CTU and/or the Chief Investigator (or a medically-qualified delegate) will review all SAE reports received, code to MedDRA and perform the expectedness assessment using the approved Reference Safety Information (RSI).
+Medically qualified staff and/or the Chief Investigator (or a medically-qualified delegate) will review all SAE reports received, code to MedDRA and perform the expectedness assessment using the approved Reference Safety Information (RSI).
 The causality assessment given by the local investigator at the hospital cannot be overruled.
 In the case of disagreement, both opinions will be provided in any subsequent reports

-The CTU is undertaking the duties of trial Sponsor and is responsible for the reporting of SUSARs and other SARs to the MHRA and the research ethics committees, as appropriate.
-Fatal and life-threatening SUSARs must be reported to the competent authorities within 7 days of the CTU becoming aware of the event; other SUSARs must be reported within 15 days.
+MRC CTU is responsible for the reporting of SUSARs and other SARs in the UK to the MHRA and the research ethics committees, as appropriate.
+Fatal and life-threatening SUSARs must be reported to the competent authorities within 7 days of the Sponsor becoming aware of the event; other SUSARs must be reported within 15 days.